 For purposes of identifying cultural resources potentially protected under Section 4(f), the study area is the same as the APE, which is defined in Section 3.17.
-Within the archaeological and historic property APEs, background research and field surveys revealed 25 historic properties listed or eligible for listing in the NRHP that qualify as Section 4(f) resources; the locations of these properties are shown in Figure 4-2 (Sheets 1 through 4).
+Within the APE for archaeological and historic built resources, background research and field surveys revealed 23 historic properties (built environment) listed or eligible for listing in the NRHP that qualify as Section 4(f) resources; the locations of these properties are shown in Figure 4-2 (Sheets 1 through 4).4

 There are three previously identified archaeological resources in the study area that may qualify as Section 4(f) resources.
-The three resources are mapped adjacent to or within the archaeological APE (P-19-001575, P-19-101229, and P-19-187085), as documented in the Burbank to Los Angeles Project Section Archaeological Survey Report (ASR) Addendum No. 1 (Authority and FRA 2019).
-These resources are not shown in Figure 4-2, Sheets 1 through 4, because their locations are confidential to protect the resources under the Archaeological Resources Protection Act of 1979.
-Under Section 4(f) regulations, Section 4(f) does not apply to archaeological resources on or eligible for the NRHP if they are valuable primarily for data recovery rather than for preservation in place (23 C.F.R.
-774.13(b)(1)).
+The three resources are mapped adjacent to or within the APE (P-19-001575, P-19-101229, and P-19-187085), as documented in the Burbank to Los Angeles Project Section Archaeological Survey Report (ASR) Addendum No. 1 (Authority and FRA 2019).
+These resources are not shown in Figure 4-2 (Sheets 1 through 4) because their locations are confidential to protect the resources under the Archaeological Resources Protection Act of 1979.
+Under Section 4(f) regulations.
+Section 4(f) does not apply to archaeological resources on or eligible for the NRHP if they are valuable primarily for data recovery rather than for preservation in place (23 C.F.R.
+774.13[b][1]).
 Section 4(f) eligibility has not been determined for any of the archaeological sites.
 Stipulation VI.E of the PA states that, in accordance with 36 C.F.R.
 800.4(b)(2), phased identification may occur in situations where identification of historic properties cannot be completed.
 This phased identification approach has been applied to this project section because the portions of the APE that contain exposed ground that could potentially be physically surveyed (including the Metro right-of-way, a vacant portion of a private parcel proposed for use as a staging area, and a private road shoulder) have not been accessible for archaeological pedestrian survey.
 Records searches have found that three archaeological resources have been previously identified within the project footprint, as listed in Appendix 4-B. Two of these sites have not been evaluated.
-These sites will be subject to phased survey once access is granted.
-Until the sites are surveyed, for the purposes of Section 106, they are assumed to be eligible for the NRHP (see Section 3.17, Cultural Resources, of this Draft EIR/EIS).
-Once surveyed and, if warranted, they will be evaluated under Section 106.
-At one of the sites, P-19-101229, the proposed work for the project would be completed within the historic property boundary of the site.
-If the site is not primarily valuable for preservation in place, appropriate data recovery steps would be taken.
-If the site has the potential to be valuable primarily for preservation in place, an expedited Section 4(f) evaluation would be prepared in accordance with 23 C.F.R.
-774.9(e).
-Areas determined to be sensitive for archaeological sites through research and geoarchaeological conditions have the potential to yield buried resources and will also be subject to archaeological survey once access is granted.
+These sites would be subject to phased survey once access is granted.
+Until the sites are surveyed, for the purposes of Section 106, they are assumed to be eligible for the NRHP (see Section 3.17, Cultural Resources, of this EIR/EIS).

-If an archaeological resource is discovered during construction and determined to be eligible, it would be assessed to determine if it is valuable primarily for preservation in place.
+If an archaeological resource is accessed prior to, or discovered during, construction and determined to be eligible, it would be assessed to determine whether it is valuable primarily for preservation in place.
 If it is not primarily valuable for preservation in place, appropriate data recovery steps would be taken.
 If it is valuable for preservation in place, an expedited Section 4(f) evaluation would be prepared in accordance with 23 C.F.R.
 774.9(e).